 Getting into college can be one of the most exciting times in a person’s life.
-All too often that excitement is hindered by the financial burdens of tuition and costs associated with higher education.
+However, all too often, that excitement is hindered by the financial burdens of tuition and the other costs associated with higher education.
 Connecticut Trial Firm is proud to extend a scholarship to a deserving student who is the first in their immediate family to go to college.
 Both Andrew Garza and Ryan McKeen, Partners of the firm, were the first in their families to attend a four-year college.
 It is important to the firm to support and encourage students who find themselves in the same position.

 We ask that all applicants meet the following requirements:

-- Be currently enrolled (or enrolled prior to the scholarship deadline) at an accredited institution, including with the intent to complete either a two- or four-year program at any junior college, community college, paralegal programs, undergraduate program, or graduate program anywhere in the United States
+- Be currently enrolled (or enrolled prior to the scholarship deadline) at an accredited institution in the U.S. with the intent to complete either a two- or four-year program in/at a:

 - Be the first in your family to attend a four-year college

 - Have good academic standing with a minimum 3.0 GPA or above